tyler-ingebrand/tyler-ingebrand.github.io/docs/_posts/2024-05-05-zero-shot-RL.markdown

 ---
 layout: post
-title:  "Zero-Shot Reinforcement Learning Via Function Encoders"
+title:  "[Blog] What is a Function Encoder and Why Should I Care?"
+short_title: "What is a Function Encoder and Why Should I Care?"
 date:   2024-05-04
+title_size: "52px"
+# author: Tyler Ingebrand
 ---

-In this paper, I proposed an algorithm for learning basis functions for arbitrary Hilbert spaces.
+In the paper "[Zero-Shot Reinforcement Learning via Function Encoders][arxiv]" (ICML 2024), I proposed an algorithm for learning basis functions for arbitrary Hilbert spaces.
 The paper introduces this idea and uses it to achieve zero-shot transfer in hidden-parameter system identification, multi-agent RL, and multi-task RL.
 However, learning basis functions is far more useful than just these fields.
-The purpose of this post is to introduce the idea of function encoders while a more detailed discussion on RL can be found in the [paper (ICML 2024)][arxiv].
+The purpose of this post is to introduce the idea of function encoders while a more detailed discussion on RL can be found in the paper.